Distributed Cognitive Architecture

 Thalamic's fee is a methodology royalty — a percentage of licensing income generated by the specialist model, declining over five years as the institution's internal capability compounds.

 The institution provides the domain expert, the training data, and the infrastructure it already owns.
-We provide the technical process to build, train, and deploy the specialist.
-The institution licenses access to the resulting model on its own terms, at its own price, to its own licensees.
+We provide the technical process.
+The institution owns what emerges — and licenses it on its own terms, at its own price, to its own network.

-A specialist LLM trained on a retiring expert's outcomes data isn't an AI product.
-It's an institutional succession plan.
-The knowledge that took thirty years to build doesn't retire.
-It stays.
-It teaches.
-It compounds.
+A specialist model trained on a retiring expert's lifetime of outcomes isn't an AI product.
+It's an act of institutional memory.
+The diagnostic intuition that took thirty years to build doesn't have to retire with the person who built it.
+It can stay.
+It can teach.
+It can reach practitioners who never got to train beside them.

 Thalamic